Online Shoppers: Why Online Reviews Can Save Your Day

 Reviews can come nestled in a paragraph with conveniently placed "trigger words".
 These may be written by the manufacturer or by someone engaged by the seller to write about the product.
 They are mainly positive about the product or service sold and can be used as a starter to help you pick the best choice for you, especially when you have hundreds of similar brands in the global market to choose from.

 A similar source would be online reviews that are written in personal blogs.
 It’s fair to assume that these might not be unbiased reviews but you can be sure that if there is a name attached to the review, it is more likely to carry some level of honesty.

-There are also online review websites that are populated with reviews (left, right and centre), and just to name a few, we have:
+There are also online review websites that are populated with reviews (left, right and center), and just to name a few, we have:

 - Dpreview.com for the digital camera enthusiast,